-The Carpentier-Edwards PERIMOUNT Magna Mitral Ease pericardial bioprosthesis model 7300TFX uses the same wireform frame and leaflet attachment as Edwards Lifesciences pericardial mitral bioprostheses models 6900, 6900P.
-6900PTFX, and 7000TFX.
-Three (3) multicenter, non-randomized, prospective non-US clinical studies were conducted with the mitral pericardial bioprosthesis model 6900.
+The Carpentier-Edwards PERIMOUNT Magna Mitral Ease pericardial bioprosthesis model 7300TFX uses the same wireform frame and leaflet attachment as Edwards Lifesciences pericardial mitral bioprostheses models 6900, 6900P, 6900PTFX, and 7000TFX.
+Three (3) multi-center, non-randomized, prospective non-US clinical studies were conducted with the mitral pericardial bioprosthesis model 6900.
 Three hundred one (301) patients had isolated mitral valve replacement (MVR) and 62 patients had double valve replacement (DVR), where the aortic valve was replaced with a Carpentier-Edwards PERIMOUNT pericardial bioprosthesis aortic model.
 In the first study, bioprostheses were implanted between 1984 and 1986; in the second study, bioprostheses were implanted between 1989 and 1994; and in the third study, bioprostheses were implanted between 1996 and 1997.
-Patients were evaluated preoperatively, intraoperatively/at discharge, at 1 year, and annually thereafter.
+Patients were evaluated preoperatively, intraoperatively, at discharge, at 1 year, and annually thereafter.
 Adverse events were captured throughout the postoperative period.
-Table 1 presents the observed rates for early events $(\leq 30 \text{ days for valve-related adverse events})$, the linearized rates for late events (> 30 days postoperatively), and the actuarial adverse event rates at 1, 5, and 8 years postoperatively for model 6900.
+Table 1 presents the observed rates for early events (≤ 30 days for valve-related adverse events), the linearized rates for late events (> 30 days postoperatively), and the actuarial adverse event rates at 1, 5, and 8 years postoperatively for model 6900.
 The adverse event rates were based on 363 patients at nine centers.
-The cumulative follow-up was 1100 patient-years with a mean follow-up of 3.0 years (SD = 2.4 years, range = 0to 8.2 years).
+The cumulative follow-up was 1100 patient-years with a mean follow-up of 3.0 years (SD = 2.4 years, range = 0 to

+8.2 years).
 Preoperative and operative patient demographics are presented in Tables 3 and 5.
 Effectiveness results are presented in Tables 7 and 9.

-One (1) multi-center, non-randomized, prospective international clinical study was conducted with patients implanted with the Carpentier-Edwards PERIMOUNT Plus pericardial bioprosthesis model 6900 Pmtal.
+One (1) multi-center, non-randomized, prospective international clinical study was conducted with patients implanted with the Carpentier-Edwards PERIMOUNT Plus pericardial bioprosthesis model 6900P mitral.
 One hundred seventy five (175) patients had isolated mitral replacement (MVR) and 34 patients had double valve replacement (DVR), where the aortic valve was replaced with a Carpentier-Edwards PERIMOUNT pericardial bioprosthesis aortic model.
 In this study, patients were implanted between 1999 and 2007.
 Patients were evaluated preoperatively, intraoperatively at discharge, at 1 year, and annually thereafter.
 Adverse events were captured throughout the postoperative period.
-Table 2 presents the observed rates for any events (\leq 30 days for valve-related adverse events), the linearized rates for late events (> 30 days postoperatively), and the actuarial adverse event rates at 1 - and 5-years postoperatively for model 6900P.
-The adverse event rates were based to two hundred inte (209) patients at seven exert.
-S(D = 2.3 years, narge = 0 to 8.2 years).
-Prooperative and operative patient demographics are presented in Tables 8 and 10.
+Table 2 presents the observed rates for early events (≤ 30 days for valve-related adverse events), the linearized rates for late events (> 30 days postoperatively), and the actuarial adverse event rates at 1- and 5-years postoperatively for model 6900P.
+The adverse event rates were based on two hundred nine (209) patients at seven centers.
+The cumulative follow-up was 873.18 patient-years with a mean follow-up of 4.2 years (SD = 2.3years, range = 0 to 8.2 years).
+Preoperative and operative patient demographics are presented in Tables 4 and 6.
+Effectiveness results are presented in Tables 8 and 10.